-Prior to initiating the cleaning function
+Before running the cleaning function

 While cleaning is in progress, you can clean an accessory at the same time, e.g. the universal pan or the baking tray.
-Before cleaning is started, remove the worst dirt.
+Before starting the cleaning function, remove the worst of the food remnants manually.
 Slide the accessory in at level 2.

-Clean the inside of the appliance door and along the surface edges of the cooking compartment in the area around the seal.
-Do not scrub the seal and do not remove!
+Clean the appliance door and along the edges of the cooking compartment in the area around the seal.
+Do not scrub or remove the seal.